From visible to SWIR, and beyond

 From imec’s demo studio we show how imec’s newest snapshot drone camera can be connected to a DJI M600Pro drone and controlled remotely with live streaming of data.
 A stitched hypercube illustrates how the pre-processing pipeline works to reduce the amount of time spent by researchers before doing their analysis.

 Spectral imaging has matured over the last five years.
 Now the technology progressively moves from the lab to real-life use cases.
-Watch this presentation to explore how imec technology drives new remote sensing applications.
-The 60-minute talk includes a live demonstration of the SNAPSHOT SWIR camera to illustrate how imec technology is implemented in practice.
+Watch this presentation to explore how imec drives new remote sensing applications.
+The 60-minute talk includes a live demonstration of the SNAPSHOT SWIR camera to illustrate how imec's spectral imaging is implemented in practice.

 Contact our business development team.